 Net Assets without Donor Restrictions consist of contributions and other inflows of assets whose use is not subject to donor-imposed restrictions.
 This net asset category includes both contributions not subject to donor restrictions and exchange transactions, and are, therefore, available for general operations.

-At June 30, 2021 and 2020, net assets with donor restrictions of \$1,767 are restricted for an internship program.
+At June 30, 2021 and 2020, the School had no assets with donor restrictions.

 Cash - Restricted